 If there is not an existing affiliation agreement in place with an internship program or agency that a student intends to work with, it is necessary to complete the appropriate Affiliation Agreement Form.
 There are separate forms for paid or unpaid internships, and for NMU-placed practicums.
 A representative from the internship program must complete and sign the appropriate form well in advance of the start of the internship.
 Once completed, this form should be sent to the Biology Department to the attention of the Internship Coordinator, who will route it to the appropriate NMU personnel for signatures.

 Affiliation agreement forms (necessary if an agreement is not already in place - see above):

 Additional Internship Forms

 A Work Experience Registration Form is used to register for BI 499-Internship.
-Generally, the "Instructing Faculty" on this form will be the student’s academic advisor.
+Generally, the "Instructing Faculty" on this form will be the Internship Coordinator.
 Once the form is completed by the student and advisor, it must be brought to the Biology Department for approval by the Department Head and Dean.

 A Learning Agreement must be completed by the student and their supervisor in the internship program.
 A template to use for designing the Learning Agreement can be found here.

 An Informed Consent form is not required for every internship but is required for those internships where there is risk of injury or death in the activities associated with the internship.
 Students should discuss the possible risks with the internship supervisor and complete this form if the internship involves significant risks.

 Evaluation forms must be completed at the end of the internship.
 Both the student and the internship supervisor must complete separate evaluation forms.
 These should be returned to the Biology Department.

 A COVID-19 Student Agreement and Release form must be completed by the student.
 There are separate versions of the form for students participating in extra-curricular learning experiences versus practicums.
 In general, biology students who are pursuing internships will make use of the learning experience form.